tidepool-org/development/cmd/README.md

 in a HIPAA compliant way.

 ## Prerequisites
-You will need Docker to run `tpctl`.
+You need Docker to run `tpctl`.
 We package `tpctl` in a Docker container to ensure that it can be run in any environment.
 Please install Docker on your local machine.

-You will need you will need a GitHub account and the ability to create/write to a GitHub repository.
+You need a GitHub account and the ability to create/write to a GitHub repository.

 You will also need an AWS account with an identity that has the right:
 * to create a Kubernetes cluster in EKS,